hyperledger/fabric/docs/source/write_first_app.rst

 ``fabric-network`` class methods.

 Once ``npm install`` completes, everything is in place to run the application.
-For this tutorial, you'll primarily be using the application JavaScript files in the ``fabcar/javascript`` directory.
-Let's take a look at what's inside:
+Let's take a look at the sample JavaScript application files we will be using in this tutorial:

 .. code:: bash